-BACKGROUND: People with chronic obstructive pulmonary disease (COPD) are at increased risk of pneumococcal disease, especially pneumonia, as well as acute exacerbations with associated morbidity and healthcare costs.
+Background: People with chronic obstructive pulmonary disease (COPD) are at increased risk of pneumococcal disease, especially pneumonia, as well as acute exacerbations with associated morbidity and healthcare costs.

-OBJECTIVES: To determine the efficacy of injectable pneumococcal vaccination for preventing pneumonia in persons with COPD.
+Objectives: To determine the efficacy of injectable pneumococcal vaccination for preventing pneumonia in persons with COPD.

-SEARCH METHODS: We searched the Cochrane Airways COPD Trials Register and the databases CENTRAL, MEDLINE and Embase, using prespecified terms.
+Search methods: We searched the Cochrane Airways COPD Trials Register and the databases CENTRAL, MEDLINE and Embase, using prespecified terms.
 Searches are current to November 2016.

-SELECTION CRITERIA: We included randomised controlled trials (RCT) comparing injectable pneumococcal polysaccharide vaccine (PPV) or pneumococcal conjugated vaccine (PCV) versus a control or alternative vaccine type in people with COPD.
+Selection criteria: We included randomised controlled trials (RCT) comparing injectable pneumococcal polysaccharide vaccine (PPV) or pneumococcal conjugated vaccine (PCV) versus a control or alternative vaccine type in people with COPD.

-DATA COLLECTION AND ANALYSIS: We used standard Cochrane methodological procedures.
+Data collection and analysis: We used standard Cochrane methodological procedures.
 For meta-analyses, we subgrouped studies by vaccine type.

 Compared with control, the vaccine group had a lower likelihood of developing community-acquired pneumonia (CAP) (odds ratio (OR) 0.62, 95% confidence interval (CI) 0.43 to 0.89; six studies, n = 1372; GRADE: moderate), but findings did not differ specifically for pneumococcal pneumonia (Peto OR 0.26, 95% CI 0.05 to 1.31; three studies, n = 1158; GRADE: low).
 The number needed to treat for an additional beneficial outcome (NNTB) (preventing one episode of CAP) was 21 (95% CI 15 to 74).
 Mortality from cardiorespiratory causes did not differ between vaccine and control groups (OR 1.07, 95% CI 0.69 to 1.66; three studies, n = 888; GRADE: moderate), nor did all-cause mortality differ (OR 1.00, 95% CI 0.72 to 1.40; five studies, n = 1053; GRADE: moderate).
 The likelihood of hospital admission for any cause, or for cardiorespiratory causes, did not differ between vaccine and control groups.
 Vaccination significantly reduced the likelihood of a COPD exacerbation (OR 0.60, 95% CI 0.39 to 0.93; four studies, n = 446; GRADE: moderate).
 The NNTB to prevent a patient from experiencing an acute exacerbation was 8 (95% CI 5 to 58).
 Only one study (n = 181) compared the efficacy of different vaccine types - 23-valent PPV versus 7-valent PCV - and reported no differences for CAP, all-cause mortality, hospital admission or likelihood of a COPD exacerbation, but investigators described a greater likelihood of some mild adverse effects of vaccination with PPV-23.

 Authors' conclusions: Injectable polyvalent pneumococcal vaccination provides significant protection against community-acquired pneumonia, although no evidence indicates that vaccination reduced the risk of confirmed pneumococcal pneumonia, which was a relatively rare event.
 Vaccination reduced the likelihood of a COPD exacerbation, and moderate-quality evidence suggests the benefits of pneumococcal vaccination in people with COPD.
 Evidence was insufficient for comparison of different pneumococcal vaccine types.

 |Item Type:||Refereed Article|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Biomedical and Clinical Sciences|

-|Research Field:||Respiratory Diseases|
+|Research Field:||Respiratory diseases|

-|Author:||Walters, JA (Dr Julia Walters)|
+|UTAS Author:||Walters, JAE (Dr Julia Walters)|

-|Author:||Tang, JN (Ms Joanne Tang)|
+|UTAS Author:||Tang, JNQ (Ms Joanne Tang)|

 |UTAS Author:||Wood-Baker, R (Professor Richard Wood-Baker)|

 Repository Staff Only: item control page